oakmac/phase2-backend-project-requirements/README.md

 ## Learning Objectives

-> TODO: write this section
+> TODO: finish this section

+The focus of this project is less about creativity and more about completeness and thoroughness of implementation.

 --------------------------------------------------------------------------------